skybluewhy/MKDBAN-TEI/readme.md

 scikit-learn
 ```
 # Data
-All the data used in the paper are collected from public databases.
-We also upload the processed data in the data package.
+All the data used in the paper were collected from public databases.
+We also uploaded the processed data in the data package.

 # Usage of MKDBAN-TEI
 Obtain esm features: